BradWBeer/clinch/README.md

 ### Fast

 CLinch should be as fast or faster than most script-based graphics engines while requiring much less development time.
-While it may never rival professional C libraries, the ability to modify the 3D engine and environment from the REPL will allow skilled developers to create applications in a fast, intuitive, flexible way.
+While it may never rival professional C libraries, the ability to modify the 3D engine and environment from the REPL will allow skilled developers to create applications in a fast, intuitive and flexible way.

 ### Simple